Can I Sue After a Car Accident If I Was Not Hurt?

 If you are experiencing severe mental distress as the result of a property damage-only accident, you may be able to receive various forms of compensation as well.
 This might include the cost of medication or the price of working with a mental health professional.

-An experienced accident attorney at Munley Law can help you get the compensation you deserve.
+If you did experience injuries or mental anguish for your claim, an experienced car accident attorney at Munley Law can help you get the compensation you deserve.
 Call today for free consultations with a lawyer.
 While the experienced lawyers at Munley law handle car accidents in Philadelphia, Scranton, and surrounding cities, we also handle an array of important personal injury cases.

 What Should I Do Immediately After an Accident?